gitgotgut/lab-agile-planning/.github/ISSUE_TEMPLATE/must-allow-multiple-counters.md

 ---
-name: Need a service that has a counter
+name: Must allow multiple counters
 about: This template is for creating user stories
 title: ''
 labels: ''